Stanley Greaves: Work as an artist

-As an artist Greaves works mainly in painting, but has also produced sculpture, drawings, prints and pottery.
-He was awarded the Guyana national honour of the Golden Arrow of Achievement in 1975.
+Greaves is primarily a painter and was awarded the Guyana national honour of the Golden Arrow of Achievement in 1975.
 He has exhibited at national level, winning several prizes, and has had one-man shows.
-He represented Guyana twice at the São Paulo Biennial and once at the Medellin Bienniale in Colombia.
-He has had major exhibitions in the UK (in 1999 his work was shown in the landmark exhibition curated by Gottfried Donkor, The Elders, alongside that of Brother Everald Brown of Jamaica) and elsewhere in Europe, as well as throughout the Caribbean.
-He won a gold medal for painting in the Barbados entry at the Santo Domingo Bienniale.
-He has been exhibiting since arriving in North Carolina, USA, in 2008, at the Fayetteville Museum of Art, Moruca Gallery Washington, the University of Fayetteville, the State University of North Carolina. and Claflin University in South Carolina, the OAS in Washington, and Castellani House in Guyana.
+He represented Guyana twice at the São Paulo Art Biennial and once at the Medellín bienniale in Colombia.
+He has had major exhibitions in the United Kingdom (in 1999 his work was shown in the landmark exhibition curated by Gottfried Donkor, The Elders, alongside that of Brother Everald Brown of Jamaica), Europe, and the Caribbean.

+Greaves won a gold medal for painting in the Barbados entry at the Santo Domingo Bienniale.
+He has been exhibiting since arriving in North Carolina, United States, in 2008, at the Fayetteville Museum of Art, Moruca Gallery Washington, the University of Fayetteville, the State University of North Carolina and Claflin University in South Carolina, the OAS in Washington, and Castellani House in Guyana.

-In 2014 he celebrated his 80th birthday with an exhibition of 24 paintings based on his reading of the novels of the renowned Guyanese author Wilson Harris.The paintings were also shown at the OAS in 2015.
-He also won the gold medal for painting in the 2017 Guyana Visual Arts and Craft Exhibition where he declared it was his last showing in that exhibition.
-2018 he showed photographs of 14 sculptures -The El dorado Series sponsored by Diamond distilleries.
+In 2014, he celebrated his 80th birthday with an exhibition of 24 paintings based on his reading of the novels of the renowned Guyanese author Wilson Harris.
+The paintings were also shown at the OAS in 2015.
+Greaves won the gold medal for painting in the 2017 Guyana Visual Arts and Craft Exhibition, where he declared it was his last showing in that exhibition.
+In 2018, he showed photographs of 14 sculptures - The El Dorado Series, sponsored by Diamond distilleries.
 The actual works were shown at the OAS 2019.

 Over the years his paintings have appeared on the cover of several books.
 He has also done pen and ink illustrations for poems of Martin Carter, Ian Mc David, both distinguished Poets of the Caribbean.

 Writing

-His collection of poems Horizons, published by Peepal Tree Press in 2002, won the Guyana Prize for Literature in the first book of poems category.
-His most recent collection is The Poems Man (Peepal Tree Press, 2009).
-He co-authored, with Anne Walmsley, Art in the Caribbean: An Introduction, published in 2010 by New Beacon Books.
-"Haiku" is his third book.
+His first collection of poems Horizons, published by Peepal Tree Press in 2002, won the Guyana Prize for Literature in the first book of poems category.
+His 2009 collection, The Poems Man, was also published by Peepal Tree Press.
+Haiku, his third poetry book, was published in 2015.
 Each contains pen and ink drawings.

-He has also collaborated with Akima Mc Pherson of the University of Guyana to write a series of articles in the Sunday Stabroek on individual works in the Guyana National Collection.
+Greaves co-authored, with Anne Walmsley, Art in the Caribbean: An Introduction, published in 2010 by New Beacon Books, and launched at the October Gallery in London.
+He has also collaborated with Akima Mc Pherson of the University of Guyana on a series of articles in the Sunday Stabroek about individual works in the Guyana National Collection.